uptane/uptane.github.io/blog/2024-01-23-GSoC-Annoucement/index.md

 - November 4: Final date for all GSoC contributors to submit their work product and final evaluation.
 - November 11: Final date for mentors to submit evaluations for GSoC contributor projects with extended deadlines.

-For further details, please refer to the GSoC Timeline [https://developers.google.com/open-source/gsoc/timeline].
+For further details, please refer to the [GSoC Timeline](https://developers.google.com/open-source/gsoc/timeline).

 ## Join the Discussion 🗣️